Project-KeL/KeL/README.md

 var3 = 3;         !-- var3 is set to 3.
 ```

 Keys can also be used as _parameterized labels_ (calling conventions are part of the compiler 'customizability').
-A label has the type `scope` which is a key and a lock at the same time, and parameterized labels can be initialized with a scope.
+A label has the type `scope` which is a key and a lock at the same time, and parameterized labels can be initialized with a `scope`.
 Let `A` and `B` be locks.
 ```
-!-- Declaration of a parameterized label returning a A taking a B.
+!-- Declaration of a parameterized label returning a B taking a A.
 @lab_x :B(x :A);

 !-- A label.